gitbrent/SpRestLib/README.md

 # Library Test Drive

 ## SpRestLib via Console
-Want to try SpRestLib on your site?
+You should test drive SpRestLib!
+It's super easy:
-Just open an F12 developer window on any page under your SharePoint site and run the following snippet to load the SpRestLib bundle script dynamically:
+Just open your browser's Developer Tools window anywhere on your SharePoint site, then run the following code snippet which will load the SpRestLib bundle script dynamically:

 ```javascript
 // 1: Load SpRestLib via CDN